svenslaggare/StackJIT/README.md

 If not, the program will not be executed.
 There must be a function called 'main' which will be the entry point for the program.

+###Arrays###
+The VM supports arrays of both Int's and other reference types.
+When, created the elements are default initalized to zero for Int's and null for reference types.

 ###Structs###
 The VM supports structures, but atm there is no syntax for defining them.
 A structure is a reference type and can only be manipulated via references.
-The fields are referenced in the following way: `Ref.Struct.<struct name>::<field name>`.
-Example: "`Ref.Struct.Point::x`".
+The fields are referenced in the following way: `<struct name>::<field name>`.

 ###Null ref###
-Atm there is no defined behaviour for "null references" and dereferencing not initalized references will probably result in a seg fault.
+Dereferencing a null reference will result in a null reference error.
+Both array and object instructions can result in a null reference error.

 ####Main function####
 The main function must have the following signature: `func main() Int`.